Hurence/logisland/RELEASING.rst

 Update the release notes
 ------------------------

-When all the automatic and manual tests are ok, update the release notes with what's new in the version in logisland-documentation/changes.rst.
+When all the automatic and manual tests are ok, update the release notes with what's new in the new version in logisland-documentation/changes.rst.

 Release to maven repositories
 -----------------------------